rileymblaylock/AML-Commercial-Model-Robustness/README.md

  gcvtest.py runs adversarial images on the googlecloudvision API - tests a single folder of pertured images per model - wont actually run, needs user .json which is hidden from git

  pics folder contains final adversarial images used to test google classifier

+graphs folder contains final outputs for each pretrained network and each attack on google vision